Let me show you how to make the BEST dairy-free potato leek soup! It turns out super creamy and silky smooth, yet it's healthy and easy to make!

 Traditional potato leek soup requires heavy cream and butter, but you won't need them here!
 Thanks to the white beans, which we like to call "our secret ingredient for soups", this dish turns out amazing without any dairy!

 The best part is that this recipe comes together in just 1 pot and with 10 ingredients only!
-It's perfect served for dinner, alongside some crunchy croutons or fresh bread.
+It's perfect served for dinner, alongside some crunchy croutons or cornbread.

 Ingredients and substitutions